-During the nine months ended September 30, 2020, and most significantly the three months ended June 30, 2020, the overall generic pharmaceutical products were negatively impacted by the COVID-19 pandemic, including but not limited to effects from state "shelter-in-place" orders and the prohibition of elective medical procedures.
+During the nine months ended September 30, 2020, and most significantly the three months ended June 30, 2020, the overall generic pharmaceutical products market and our net revenues from generic pharmaceutical products were negatively impacted by the COVID-19 pandemic, including but not limited to effects from state "shelter-in-place" orders and the prohibition of elective medical procedures.
 These actions resulted in suppressed generic prescriptions during this period.
-During the nine months ended September 30, 2021, based on IQVIA/IMS data, generic prescription levels continued to be suppressed when compared to pre-pandemic levels.
+During the nine months ended September 30, 2021, based on IQVIA/IMS data, generic prescription levels continued to be suppressed when compared to prepandemic levels.
 We believe that this overall decline in prescription activity during this period, especially during the three months ended March 31, 2021, was principally due to the COVID-19 pandemic, and it negatively impacted the market for many of our generic pharmaceutical products.
 Total generic market prescriptions have increased sequentially during the second and third quarterly periods in 2021 and appear to be nearing pre-pandemic levels.